deadbok/ntp-led-clock/study/display/README.md

+The display is a 4-digit 7-segment common cathode LED display.
 The display is driven by the TM1650 chip, for which there is a library.
 The display is connected rather strangely:

  | Segment | TM1650 |
  |:-------:|:------:|